skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 ## The Code

 The source code is in the `/src` folder.
-The central class is `com.redhat.cloudnative.hellokafka.EventResource.java`.
+The central class is `com.redhat.cloudnative.kafka.EventResource.java`.

 It's dependencies are defined in the pom.xml, of note is the dependency for Kafka